Public Access Computer Use Policy

 - Problems with the computer systems, including the printers, should be reported to the IT lab monitor on duty or the Research or Access Services staff so that the problem can be corrected.

-- Paper should be loaded into the printers by IT lab monitor on duty or Access Services or Research staff only.
+- Paper should be loaded into the printers by the IT lab monitor on duty or Access Services or Research staff only.